Pacific Northwest National Laboratory Buildings Research Engineer in RICHLAND, Washington

 Grid interactive efficient building design and controls

-Urban-scale building modeling for end use analyses and load predictions for building-to-grid research.
+Urban-scale building modeling for building-to-grid research.

 Key responsibilities include:

 Applying science and engineering theories and developing technical approaches to solve building performance research challenges.

 Executing tasks independently or with limited guidance on new assignments.

 Defining and leading small tasks and executing within budget and timeframes allotted.

 Contributing to or leading the development of sections of technical products, such as technical reports and journal articles, and presenting at conferences and technical forums.

 Teaming with staff across the group and division to share resources and optimize approaches.
 Contributing to the development of proposals for business and capability development opportunities.